ldgallery/ldgallery/ldgallery.1.md

 compiler.galleryName
 : Name of the gallery.
 Defaults to "Gallery".

-compiler.ignoreFiles
-: Regular expression matching the name of files to ignore.
+compiler.includeFiles[]
+: Glob patterns of file names to include in the gallery.
+Defaults to ["*"] (matches all file names).

+compiler.excludeFiles[]
+: Glob patterns of file names to exclude from the gallery.
+Defaults to [] (none).

 compiler.tagsFromDirectories
 : How far to look at parent directories to add implicit tags.
 Defaults to 0.